AaronBeaudoin/omelette/README.md

 ## Core Ingredients

-- 🍯 — [**`brillout/vite-plugin-ssr`**](https://vite-plugin-ssr.com) — The binder that causes the recipe to stick together.
+- 🍯 — [**`brillout/vite-plugin-ssr`**](https://vite-plugin-ssr.com) — The binding agent that makes everything stick!
 - 🥘 — [**`vitejs/vite`**](https://vitejs.dev) — The base that gives the recipe its delicious flavor.
 - 🍫 — [**`vuejs/core`**](https://vuejs.org) — The sweetener that makes the recipe so good.
 - 🍇 — [**`unocss/unocss`**](https://uno.antfu.me) — The garnish for decorating the recipe.
 - 🍽 — [**Cloudflare Workers**](https://workers.cloudflare.com) — The dish for serving the recipe.

-For a deep dive into the chemistry behind why these ingredient were chosen see the _NAME_ section below.
+For a less silly deep dive into the reasoning behind why these ingredient were chosen, see the [**chemistry**](#-the-chemistry) section below.
+It also goes into some of the custom features built into the project.

 ## Table of Contents